rasundsbak/rtd-tutorial/docs/source/08_pirat.rst

 .. image:: fox_dokument.png

 The easiest way doing this, is to use the browser view for Fox.
 The idea is that you are a researcher, with a specific subject in mind.
-In this case, I had a search for "terrorism" and "western europe" in DOAJ.
+In this case, there was a search for "terrorism" and "western europe" in DOAJ.